casinocullen/casinocullen.github.io/_includes/travel.md

    </div> -->

 <blockquote id="travel">
-  “Travel is about the gorgeous feeling of teetering in the unknown.
+  Travel is about the gorgeous feeling of teetering in the unknown.
   <span>Anthony Bourdain</span>
 </blockquote>